 It is recommended that not to change anything in your app during the testing phase until the A/B test determines a winner.

-See when the user sees something different on your app, they notice and react on it.
+See when the user sees something different on your app, they notice and react to it.

-That’s why Firebase suggest you run your test for at least two weeks in order to get the best and perfect results.
+That’s why Firebase suggests you run your test for at least two weeks in order to get the best and perfect results.

-Now go to the console open your project, Go to the A/B testing tab and open your experiment.
+Now go to the console, open your project, and go to the A/B testing tab and open your experiment.
 Here you can see I have 0 results here.

 So you need to try this on the actual real app which is already in production which has the actual users.

-Currently, I did not have access to any production app that why I am using these video screenshots.
+Currently, I don’t have access to any production app, that’s why I am using this video’s screenshots.
 And try to explain this.
 Yeah sure, you can watch this video to get a better understanding.